Identification of Information Structures in Bayesian Games: Model

-An induced outcome will be an important building block in our identification exercise, where the econometrician aims to recover the primitives of an LQG game from the distribution of $\calX$.
-Note that the linearity of normal distributions implies that any affine strategy profile induces a Gaussian distribution over the state and actions, whose moments are characterized in the next lemma.
-The lemma also clarifies the necessary and sufficient condition for an affine strategy profile $\bar{\varphi}$ to be ``valid'' in the sense of Definition \ref{def_st}.
-The straightforward proof is omitted.
+An induced outcome will serve as a key building block in our identification exercise, where the econometrician aims to recover the primitive of an LQG game from the distribution of $\calX$.
+Since affine transformations preserve normality, any affine strategy profile induces a Gaussian distribution over the state and actions.
+The next lemma characterizes the corresponding moments and also provides the necessary and sufficient condition for an affine strategy profile $\bar{\varphi}$ to be ``valid'' in the sense of Definition~\ref{def_st}.
+The proof is straightforward and omitted.